Estimating Mixed-Memberships Using the Symmetric Laplacian Inverse Matrix: Discussion

 \section{Discussion}

 This paper makes one major contribution: modified SLIM methods to mixed membership community detection under the DCMM model.
 When dealing with large networks in practice, we apply Mixed-$\mathrm{SLIM}_{appro}$ and its regularized version Mixed-$\mathrm{SLIM}_{\tau appro}$.
 We showed the estimation consistency of the regularized version Mixed-$\mathrm{SLIM}_{\tau}$ under the DCMM model.
-Meanwhile, Mixed-SLIM methods are robust to the choice of the two tuning parameters $\tau$ and $T$.
-But similar as \cite{SLIM}, the proposed methods are sensitive to the choice of $\alpha$.
-And we leave the study of choosing optimal $\alpha$ theoretically in future work.
 Both simulation and empirical results for community detection and mixed membership community detection demonstrate that Mixed-SLIM methods enjoy satisfactory performances and they perform better than most of the benchmark methods.

+Our idea proposed in this paper can be extended in many directions.
 Building the theoretical framework for Mixed-$\mathrm{SLIM}_{appro}$ and Mixed-$\mathrm{SLIM}_{\tau appro}$ is challenging and interesting, and we leave it as future work.
 In Mixed-SLIM methods, the SLIM matrix is computed by $(I-\alpha \hat{D}_{\tau}^{-1}A_{\tau})^{-1}$, we wonder that whether there exists an optimal parameter $\beta_{0}$ such that Mixed-SLIM methods designed based on the new SLIM matrix $(I-\alpha \hat{D}_{\tau}^{-\beta_{0}}A_{\tau})^{-1}$ outperform those designed based on $(I-\alpha \hat{D}_{\tau}^{-\beta}A_{\tau})^{-1}$ for any $\beta$ both theoretically and empirically.
-In \cite{mixedSCORE} they applied VH algorithm for vertexes hunting, while in this paper we applied K-medians clustering algorithm, thus it may be interesting to use VH algorithm in Mixed-SLIM methods.
-It remains unclear how to estimate the number of communities K, and we wonder that whether the SLIM matrix and its regularized one can be applied for estimating $K$ both theoretically and empirically.
-In the Post-PCA Normalization step in our mixed-SLIM, similar as that in \cite{mixedSCORE}, we can compute an $n\times (K-1)$ matrix of entry-wise ratios $\hat{R}$, but such normalization makes it tedious and challenging for theoretical analysis.
+Similar to \cite{su2019strong}, it is also interesting to build a theoretical guarantee of strong consistency of spectral algorithms designed based on SLIM under DCSBM and DCMM.
+Meanwhile, it remains unclear how to estimate the number of communities K for the network with mixed memberships, and we wonder whether the SLIM matrix and its regularized one can be applied for estimating $K$ both theoretically and empirically under MMSB and DCMM.
+Furthermore, \cite{rohe2016co} extends SBM and DCSBM from un-directed networks to directed networks.
+We wonder whether the idea of SLIM for un-directed networks can be extended to directed networks.
 For reasons of space, we leave studies of these problems to the future.